taido028/project-py/README.md

 Basic functions:

-Moving character - Based on basic principles and controls.
-Create enemy - Zombie will be spawned randomly from the edge of the screen.
+'' Moving character - Based on basic principles and controls '' Create enemy - Zombie will be spawned randomly from the edge of the screen.
 After each wave zombies will have more HP and move faster.
-Shooting - you will have a shotgun to kill zombie.
+'' Shooting - you will have a shotgun to kill zombie.

 Your job is try to survive as long as you can and kill the zombie waves.
 When you pass the wave you will have 5 option to upgrade features.
 - Option 1: Upgrade bullet speed